Valdemarcheck/Jest-exercise/README.md

 # Jest-exercise

-Just an exercise from TOP to try out Jest
+This is my implementation of "Testing Practice" project from The Odin Project curriculum.
+It showcases my beginner knowledge of how to use Jest